leemason/tenantable/README.md

 Then hit composer update

 After updating composer, add the ServiceProvider to the providers array in config/app.php.
-You should ideally have this inserted into the array just after the Illuminate\Database\DatabaseServiceProvider to ensure its boot methods is called after the database is available but before any other Service Providers are booted.
+You should ideally have this inserted into the array just after the ```Illuminate\Database\DatabaseServiceProvider::class``` to ensure its boot methods is called after the database is available but before any other Service Providers are booted.

 ### Laravel 5.1: